SlimeTraditionalTranslation/Slimefun-Main-Wiki/translate/en/Other-Plugins/Developer-Guide/Developer-Guide-(4b-Radioactive-and-WitherProof).md

 }
 ```

-The parameters `block` and `wither` correspond to the Block the Wither tried to destroy and the Wither who tried to destroy that block.<br>
+The parameters `block` and `wither` correspond to the Block the Wither tried to destroy and the Wither who tried to destroy that block.

 You can leave that method empty, the event will be cancelled by the interface anyway.

-But you can also do something inside that method, such as spawning a particle for example.<br>
+But you can also do something inside that method, such as spawning a particle for example.

 or even better...
 Let's instantly kill any Wither that tries to eat our precious cake.

 ```java